Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Unexplained weight loss

-Blood clots in a leg (which can cause pain, redness, or swelling in the leg) or in a lung (which can cause shortness of breath or chest pain)
+Blood clots in your leg.
+This can cause pain, redness, or swelling in the leg.

 Uneven, lumpy fatty tissue under your skin